spress/spress.yosymfony.com/docs/2.0/developers/events-list/index.md

 #### Get the configuration

-Alter the configuration require get the configuration repository.
+If you want to alter site configuration you have to get the configuration repository.
 [ConfigRepository](https://github.com/yosymfony/Config-loader#repository)
-contain both site configuration and global configuration merged.
+contains both site configuration and global configuration merged.
-ConfigRepository have a access array interface.
+ConfigRepository have an access array interface.

 ```
 $subscriber->addEventListener('spress.start',